seancyw/100-days-of-code/log.md

 **Thoughts:** Study the methods on how to fix an difficult algorithms step by step.

 **Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923

+## Day 59: March 05, 2017

+**Today's Progress**: Continue 'Intro to Computer Science' course in Udacity

+**Thoughts:** Manage to finished lesson 3 in one day with good understanding on it.

+**Link to work:** [Intro to Computer Science]https://classroom.udacity.com/courses/cs101/lessons/48299949/concepts/487212980923